-Revenue Ruling 84-10 also does not contemplate (i) the mandatory repurchase of ARMs from Pools pursuant to a borrower's exercise of an option to convert an ARM to a fixed-rate mortgage loan, (ii) the difference between the biweekly payments of interest received under Biweekly Mortgage Loans from mortgagors and the monthly payments of interest made to Owners, or (iii) the differences between the principal and interest amounts received from mortgagors under Mortgage Loans that provide for the daily accrual of interest and the monthly payments of principal and interest made to Owners.
-However, Dewey Ballantine, special tax counsel to the Corporation, has rendered its opinion to the Corporation that the conclusions of Revenue Ruling 84-10 will be applicable to ARM Pools, Biweekly Mortgage Pools and Pools that include Mortgage Loans that provide for the daily accrual of interest.
+Revenue Ruling 84-10 also does not contemplate either (i) the mandatory repurchase of ARMs from Pools pursuant to a borrower's exercise of an option to convert an ARM to a fixed-rate mortgage loan, or (ii) the difference between the biweekly payments of interest received under Biweekly Mortgage Loans from mortgagors and the monthly payments of interest made to Owners.
+However, Dewey Ballantine, special tax counsel to the Corporation, has rendered its opinion to the Corporation that the conclusions of Revenue Ruling 84-10 will be applicable to ARM Pools and to Biweekly Mortgage Pools.